 By April 2016, the company had booked over 17 million fitness reservations.

-In March 2017, Kadakia swapped roles with Lanman, with Lanman becoming the
+In March 2017, Kadakia swapped roles with Lanman, with Lanman becoming the CEO and Kadakia becoming executive chairman.

 By the end of the same year, the company had booked 45 million reservations and expanded across 10 states in North America.